Inventory Financing

 The eligibility requirements may vary from lender to lender.
 But generally, your business should meet the following requirements to qualify:

-One of the factors lenders consider is your business’ previous financial and inventory records.
+One factor lenders consider is your business’s previous financial and inventory records.
 To expedite the underwriting process, we recommend you prepare a comprehensive sales history report, including inventory turnover, sales projections, and profitability.
 Your sales history shows lenders your capacity to repay the inventory loan.

-The longer you’re in business, the higher your chances for approval because lenders will be able to see a more comprehensive sales history.
+The longer you’ve been in business, the higher your chances of approval because lenders will be able to see a more comprehensive sales history.
 If you’re running a start-up, it’s best to look for other ways to secure funding.

 Lenders will want to know more about your inventory management system, particularly inventory control and movement.
 Prepare a detailed report outlining the shipping and product returns, sale order receipts, and other factors concerning monitoring your merchandise.